Joystream/joystream-content-system/README.md

 This repo contains information and resources for using the Joystream content system.

 The design centers around two key concepts, [classes](#classes) and [entities](#entities).
-A `class` represents a type of `entity` family, and it may have sequence of [schemas](#schemas) associated with it, which defines different ways an `entity` of the given `class` may be encoded.
-A `schema` can express familiar constraints around what [properties](#properties) an `entity` must have in order to submit to the `schema`.
-A `property` is defined by some data type requirements, whether it is optional or not, and some metadata.
-Importantly, one special data type is called the internal `property` type, which requires an identifier for some `entity` of a `class` defined int he store.
+A `Class` represents a type of `entity` family, and it may have sequence of [schemas](#schemas) associated with it, which defines different ways an entity of the given class may be encoded.
+A schema can express familiar constraints around what [properties](#properties) an entity must have in order to submit to the schema.
+A property is defined by some data type requirements, whether it is optional or not, and some metadata.
+There are a variety of [property types](#property-types).
+Importantly, one special data type is called the `Internal` (or `InternalVec`), which requires an identifier for some entity of a class defined int he store.
 This is how data is linked.
-An `entity` should be understood as some persistent instance of a class that may exist in one or more different versions simultaneously.
+An entity should be understood as some persistent instance of a class that may exist in one or more different versions simultaneously.

-## Resources, examples and templates

-Go [here](resources) for more information, about the system, how it works, and examples.
+These concepts are explained in more details below, and the [resources](resources) section contains further documentation, workflow and examples.

 # Concepts